Search for cause begins in wreck that killed 2 firefighters

 PRATT, W.Va.
 (AP) — Authorities are trying to determine what caused a West Virginia volunteer fire department’s truck to flip and hit a rock wall while responding to an accident.
 Five people died in the separate accidents.

-Kanawha County Manager Jennifer Herrald says two firefighters from Pratt were killed and three others on the truck were injured Saturday night southeast of Charleston.
+Kanawha County Manager Jennifer Herrald said two firefighters from Pratt were killed and three others on the truck were injured Saturday night southeast of Charleston.

-Herrald says the firefighters were on their way to an accident on Interstate 64-77, also known as the West Virginia Turnpike, when their truck flipped.
+The firefighters were on their way to an accident on Interstate 64-77, also known as the West Virginia Turnpike, when their truck flipped, Herrald said.

-State police spokesman Capt.
-Reggie Patterson says the accident the firefighters were responding to involved three fatalities.
+The wrong-way accident the firefighters were responding to on the interstate involved three fatalities, state police spokesman Capt.
+Reggie Patterson said.

 Most Read Nation & World Stories